World Languages

 1 credit

-For motivated students, this very rigorous pre-AP course continues to develop students’ skills in the areas of reading, writing, speaking, and listening.
+For motivated students, this pre-AP course continues to develop students’ skills in the areas of reading, writing, speaking, and listening.
 Students focus on communicating effectively by speaking and writing (using interpersonal and presentational modes), and classes are conducted in German.
-Videos continue to provide students with examples of authentic German in use, and students read newspaper articles, graphs and tables, and short stories.
+Audios and videos continue to provide students with examples of authentic German in use, and students read newspaper articles, graphs and tables, and short stories.
+At the end of this level, students will achieve a proficiency of intermediate mid as defined by the American Council on the Teaching of Foreign Languages.

 *Prerequisite: German III–Honors and permission of the department